ag-grid/ag-grid/packages/ag-grid-vue3/README.md

 ### Showcase

 AG Grid is used by 100,000's of developers across the world, from almost every industry.
-Whilst most of these projects are private, we've curated a selection of open-source projects from different industries where household names rely on AG Grid, including **J.P.Morgan**, **MongoDB** and **NASA**.
+Whilst most of these projects are private, we've curated a selection of open-source projects from different industries where household names use AG Grid, including **J.P.Morgan**, **MongoDB** and **NASA**.
 Visit our [Community Showcase](https://www.ag-grid.com/community/showcase/?utm_source=ag-grid-vue3-readme&utm_medium=repository&utm_campaign=github) page to learn more.

 ### Stargazers